Science progress in York

 research, biosciences, biorenewables and environmental

-This has resulted in a nascent insurance industry and one unusual service is for drivers whose cars have been impounded!
+This has resulted in a nascent insurance industry specialising in car, home and shop insurance and one unusual service is for drivers whose cars have been impounded!
 Not many people realise that driving without insurance can result in the car being seized by the policy and taken off to a police pound.
 Major car insurers will not insure cars that have been confiscated in this way; and so a market has developed for specialist insurance for getting impounded cars released!
 Where there is a market there are entrepreneurs ready to fill it.

 York’s science specialism dates back to 1998, when